Articles & Videos

 OzarkAnglers.Com offers current fishing reports and information on dozens of lakes, rivers and streams in the Ozarks including Table Rock, Taneycomo, Stockton, Beaver, Lake of the Ozarks, Current, Eleven Point and White River.

-During the past week, we have had several rain events (over three inches in Cotter), cool temperatures and heavy winds.
-Fall is here and all of the lakes are up a bit as a result of recent rains.
-The lake level at Bull Shoals Dam rose one tenth of a foot to rest at six and four tenths feet below power pool of 654.00 feet.
-This is forty seven and four tenths feet below the top of flood pool.
+During the past week, we have had one rain event, warmer then cooler temperatures and heavy winds.
+Fall is here.
+The lake level at Bull Shoals Dam fell three tenths of a foot to rest at six and seven tenths feet below power pool of 654.00 feet.
+This is forty seven and seven tenths feet below the top of flood pool.

 Posted by Phil Lilley on October 26th, 2012

 Trout fishing is “excellent” according to Steve Dickey, guide on Lake Taneycomo.
 He offers good advice for fly fishing the trophy are if that’s what you’re interested in.
 Hear his fishing report by clicking and downloading a MP3 file or a MOV file.

 Posted by Darin Schildknecht on October 26th, 2012